Here are ten things that all Mercedes-Benz owners should know to keep their cars running longer, avoid headaches and save money.

 6. Know how to Synchronize Windows, Sunroof

 After you replace the battery or your car battery dies, you will notice that the sunroof and the windows will no longer operate with one touch.
-The window or the sunroof only move a few inches at a time.
-To fix this problem you need to re-synchronze the windows and the sunroof.
-You do this by moving the window all the way up.
+The window or the sunroof only moves a few inches at a time.
+To fix this problem, you must re-synchronize the windows and the sunroof.
+You do this by moving the window up.
 Once the window gets to the up position, don’t release the switch but continue to press the window switch button for another 5 seconds until you hear a click.
 The same procedure should be followed on the sunroof.

-7. Know how to check engine oil level
+7. Know how to check the engine oil level

-Know how to check your oil on your Mercedes-Benz.
-In many models you will have a dipstick that you can use to measure the oil.
-In some Mercedes-Benz the dipstick was omitted.
-In Mercedes-Benz models since 2000, you can measure the engine oil level from your instrument cluster.
-For the specific instructions on your Mercedes-Benz model, read your owner’s manual.
-If you don’t have a owner’s manual you can download a free PDF copy here.
-Download Mercedes-Benz owner’s manual.
-The following video shows you how to measure the engine oil level on a Mercedes-Benz S-Class, the procedures are similar for other models as well.
+Know how to check the oil on your Mercedes-Benz.
+In many models, you will have a dipstick that you can use to measure the oil.
+In some Mercedes-Benz, the dipstick was omitted.
+Since 2000, you can measure the engine oil level from your instrument cluster in Mercedes-Benz models.
+Read your owner’s manual for the specific instructions on your Mercedes-Benz model.
+If you don’t have an owner’s manual, you can download a free PDF copy here.
+Download the Mercedes-Benz owner’s manual.
+The following video shows you how to measure the engine oil level on a Mercedes-Benz S-Class; the procedures are similar for other models as well.

-So many owners report electrical problems once they jump start their Mercedes-Benz.
-You should know how to jump start your Mercedes-Benz following the procedures recommended by the manufacturer.
-If you ever have to jump start your Mercedes-Benz in the future, keep those jumper cables or jump box connected for at least 10 minutes or more.
-If you can avoid jump starting a Mercedes-Benz that’s even better.
-The safest option would be to use a trickle charger to slowly charge your battery and bring it to normal operation.
+So many owners report electrical problems once they jump-start their Mercedes-Benz.
+You should know how to jump-start your Mercedes-Benz following the procedures recommended by the manufacturer.
+If you ever have to jump-start your Mercedes-Benz in the future, keep those jumper cables or jump box connected for at least 10 minutes or more.
+If you can avoid jump-starting a Mercedes-Benz, that’s even better.
+The safest option would be to use a trickle charger to charge your battery and slowly bring it to regular operation.
 If you have the time, connect a 12 Volt Battery Trickle Charger to your battery and let it charge for a few hours.

-Read article: How to jump start a Mercedes-Benz the right way.
+Read the article: How to jump start a Mercedes-Benz the right way.